sunst0rm/Good_to_know/goodtoknow.md

 *
-TCP - to demonstrate computer networking, there was introduced a model called OSI (Open Systems Interconnection), it consists of 7 layers:
+To demonstrate computer networking, there was introduced a model called OSI (Open Systems Interconnection), it consists of 7 layers:

 APPLICATION